AlecRust/brevwoo/readme.txt

 Features include:

-* Customer added to default Brevo lists selected in plugin settings
+* Add customers to specific Brevo lists based on products they buy
-* Customer added to product-specific Brevo lists selected on edit product page
+* Add customers to default Brevo lists when they buy any product
-* Configuration of when during checkout a customer is added to Brevo
+* Select when during checkout the customer is added to Brevo
-* Customer name and email attributes included in the created Brevo contact
-* [Transactional attributes](https://help.brevo.com/hc/en-us/articles/10635646979218-Create-and-manage-transactional-attributes) included in the created Brevo contact
+* Contacts created in Brevo include [transactional attributes](https://help.brevo.com/hc/en-us/articles/10635646979218-Create-and-manage-transactional-attributes)
-* Optional debug entries added to WooCommerce logs
+* Optional logging included to help debug any issues

 This plugin is not affiliated with or endorsed by Brevo.
 It's open source, and contributions are welcome [on GitHub](https://github.com/AlecRust/brevwoo).